Skip advert

 Dimensions and size

-Space in the back is good and compares well with what you’ll find in many small SUVs, such as the Jeep Avenger, Peugeot 2008, and Vauxhall Mokka.
+Space in the back is decent enough and compares well with what you’ll find in some small SUVs like the Jeep Avenger, Peugeot 2008 and Vauxhall Mokka.
 Two ISOFIX points are provided on the outer rear seating positions, although parents may rue having to put children in the back because the angle of the rear roof pillar means you’ll need to duck down in order to lean in.
-The door opening isn’t the largest around, making installing a child seat difficult.
-If you need more practicality, you’ll need to look towards the more conservatively styled Nissan Qashqai with its near 90-degree rear door openings, or step up to something like the Toyota brand’s larger RAV4 SUV.

 Advertisement - Article continues below